 When the British won the war against the Japanese invasion in Malaya, they awarded Chin Peng with an Order of the British Empire for his heroism in 1946.

 The End of World War 2

-When the British resumed control over Malaya after the war, the new administration failed to solve the social and economic problems in Malaya that resulted from the war.
+When the British resumed control over Malaya after the war, the new administration failed to solve the resulting social and economic problems in Malaya.